How to find every company in your total addressable market in the UK

 The UK has one of the most comprehensive public company databases in the world: Companies House.
 Every company incorporated in England, Wales, Scotland, or Northern Ireland is registered there.
 Over 5.5 million companies, with filings going back decades, available for free.

 This is significantly more complete than any third-party data provider.
 It covers every registered UK company, not just the ones that have been scraped or opted into a database.
-And because it's a legal obligation to maintain the register, the data is more reliable than self-reported profiles.

 The limitation is that Companies House was built for regulatory compliance, not for sales prospecting.
 The interface is designed for looking up individual companies, not for running queries across the full dataset.
-And the SIC code system - the primary way of categorising companies by what they do - has some serious problems for anyone trying to use it to find sales prospects.

 Using SIC codes to map a market - and why they fall short

 The second problem is self-assignment.
 Companies choose their own SIC codes, usually at incorporation, usually with guidance from whoever is registering the company rather than from someone with deep knowledge of the classification system.

-A digital marketing agency might file under 73110 (advertising agencies), 74100 (specialised design activities), 62020 (IT consultancy), or 70229 (management consultancy), depending on how the person registering the company described the business at the time.
+The third problem - the one that hits horizontal sellers hardest - is that your target market is by definition spread across many codes.
 Research on this consistently shows that for horizontal B2B products, SIC-based filtering misses between 30% and 60% of the actual addressable market.
-That's not a rounding error.
-That's a significant portion of your potential pipeline that never appears in your prospecting tools.

 SIC code reference table for UK B2B prospecting